nwjs/nw.js/docs/For Users/Advanced/JavaScript Contexts in NW.js.md

 ```

 !!! note "`window` in Node Context"
-    There is a `window` object in Node context pointing to the main window as set in `main` field of Manifest file.
+    There is a `window` object in Node context pointing to the DOM window object of the background page.

 #### Relative Paths Resolving of `require()` in Node Context